mx7b7/codesnip-avalonia/README.md

 - **Local storage** using an SQLite database.
 - **Snippet organization**: Hierarchy (Language → Category → Snippet), filtering, and searching.
 - **AvaloniaEdit integration**: Syntax highlighting, code folding and more.
-- **Highlighting editor** A built-in editor for creating and customizing `.xshd` syntax definitions.
+- **Syntax Highlighting Editor** A built-in editor for creating and customizing `.xshd` syntax definitions.
 The native `.xshd` format is prioritized for its significantly faster rendering, with optional TextMate grammar support planned for the future.
 - **Compiler Explorer (Godbolt) integration**: Compile and analyze snippets remotely without a local compiler installation.
 - **Local code execution**: Run scripts using locally installed interpreters.
 - **Code formatters integration**: Support for various external code formatters.
 - **Modern UI**: Utilizes **Avalonia SimpleTheme** for a fast and responsive user interface and enabling a UI design consistent with the WPF version.
 Supports both light and dark modes.
+Accent-driven theming with dynamic color customization planned.

 ---